 Here is a short Migrant Tales “racism meter” for foreigners and minorities that can help you know if you are a target of discrimination in Finland:

-1) I am self-employed (for some it is the only way of employment)
+1) I am self-employed (for some it is the only way of getting work)

 2) I’m unemployed (generally jobless claims among foreigners totals about 26%)

 3) Finns often give me strange looks